“DANCING UNDER THE GALLOWS”

-Below, is a newly-released preview clip of a longer documentary (called “Dancing under the gallows”) which will appear next year, directed by Oscar-nominated director Malcolm Clarke.
-I suggest you watch the video first, and then read my commentary which gives additional information.
+Below, is a newly-released preview clip of a longer documentary which is scheduled to appear next year, directed by Oscar-nominated director Malcolm Clarke (who is a non-Jewish, British-born Canadian).
+There is a piece by me after the video.

 A TRUE SURVIVOR

 Alice Herz-Sommer lives alone in a small single-room apartment in north London, and considers herself one of the luckiest people alive.

 Besides being the world’s oldest known Holocaust survivor, Alice is also the second oldest person in London.
 She was a leading pianist in Prague before the war, and even now (she turns 107 this month), continues to play the piano for three hours or more every day, performing Schubert, Smetana and Beethoven in a style long forgotten, the style of Artur Schnabel, who was one of her teachers.

 She was born in 1903 in Prague, then still part of the Austro-Hungarian Empire.
 Growing up in the Jewish cultural circles of Prague, as a young girl she knew Franz Kafka, who was a very close friend of her elder sister’s husband.
 She started playing the piano when she was five, taking lessons with a distinguished pupil of Liszt, Conrad Ansorge.
 At 16, she became the youngest member of the master class at Prague’s prestigious German musical academy.

 “MUSIC WAS MY FOOD”